gyft-orga/planning/epics/signup.md

-TODO: convert into user stories:
-Signup:
-1. (preferred and should be emphasized as such): requires:
-- phone number
-- email (2fa, notifications)
-optional:
-- username (generated otherwise, but changable)
-- password (you could just not have this to make it easier onyourself)
-2. requires:
+As a interested visitor, I want to sign up, to access services only available to users.

+Dev Notes:
+- data to be provided at signup:
-- username
+  - required:
-- email (2fa, notifications)
+    - email
-optional:
-- phone number (another prompt for it)
+    - phone nr

-required:
     - birthday
+  - optional:
+    - username (generated otherwise, compare: github repo name generator)
+    - password (MVP: required)
+- verify phone number via sms (what are the costs?)
+- ? verify email? -> is there potential for abuse?

+---

+As a registered user, I want to sign in.

+---

+As a registered user, I want to sign in using my password.

+Acceptance:
+- user has set a password
+  - at sign up
+  - or added later on

+---

+As a registered user, I want to sign in by receiving an OTP via email.

+Description:
+This is not MVP

+Acceptance:
+- user has not set a password
-- email
+  - at sign up
+  - or deleted it afterward

+---